-Greenfield explains, "Blemishes on the scalp can be caused by a wide range of skin disease, some of which are very benign and others that are more serious.
+Greenfield explains, "Blemishes on the scalp can be caused by a wide range of skin diseases, some of which are very benign and others that are more serious.
 The most common blemishes on the scalp that I see are from cysts on the scalp, scalp acne, and from seborrheic dermatitis, or dandruff."
-Luckily, the treatments that go along with these types of scalp blemishes are simple.
+Luckily, the treatments for these types of scalp blemishes are simple.
 Greenfield says, "These conditions are easily treatable with either a simple excision (for a cyst) or anti-dandruff and anti-acne medications."

-However, if you are prone to oily hair, it could be an excess of oil.
+If you are prone to oily hair, scalp acne could be caused by an excess of oil.
 You'll want to be sure you're washing with water every other day, even if you skip the shampoo—especially after workouts.
 Schultz agrees that washing your hair to prevent excess oil is super important.
 Look for shampoos with ingredients like salicylic acid, coal tar, or cortisone.
-Salicylic acid and coal tar can help reduce oil production on your scalp, while cortisone helps treat inflammation and dryness.
+Salicylic acid and coal tar are meant to help reduce dandruff and oil production on your scalp, while cortisone helps treat inflammation and dryness.
 A shampoo with cortisone is normally only available in the doctor's office, so be sure to check with your dermatologist.

 If you must touch a pimple on your scalp, avoid picking and scratching at it as much as possible.
 Popping or scratching the spot can allow bacteria to enter it, delaying healing time and further irritating it.

 Even with dandruff, you can get a rash that looks like pimples.
 Even though they aren't technically acne, they can still itch like crazy.
-"They get even crustier when you pick at them, which everybody does," Dr. Schultz says.
-Basically, the same rule for pimples go for this rash, too: try to keep your hands off!
+"They get even crustier when you pick at them, which everybody does," Schultz says.
+The same rule for pimples goes for this rash, too: Hands off.

 If the pimple is super itchy, try gently pressing on it instead.
-Adding a some pressure can help take away the any itch, plus it doesn't open up the pimple.
+Adding some pressure can help take away the itch, plus it doesn't open up the pimple.

 Remember to Exfoliate

-An exfoliating scalp treatment once a week can also help clear your scalp of any excess dry skin.
-Tea-tree oil can also be used to treat acne as you would on your face by adding a drop to your shampoo—but a little goes a long way here.
-Too much oil can make your acne worse—more on that later.
+Using an exfoliating scalp treatment once a week can help clear your scalp of any excess dry skin.
+Tea-tree oil, as an antibacterial ingredient, is an exception to other oils and can also be used to treat acne (as you would on your face) by adding a drop to your shampoo—but a little goes a long way here.
+Too much oil may make your acne worse (more on that later).

 Avoid Adding Oils

 Avoid using thick or greasy hair products that will leave a film behind.
 Keep hair repair treatments and deep conditioning masks away from the scalp.
-Instead, use them to treat damaged ends as these can lend an excess of oil to the roots—the same goes for your everyday conditioner.
+Instead, use them to treat damaged ends, as these can lend excess oil to the roots—the same goes for your everyday conditioner.

-Most people with acne or severe dandruff suffer from an excess of oil on the scalp.
-Even though oils are great for moisturizing your hair, they can cause buildup on your scalp and actually make your acne worse.
-"You don't want to feed fuel to the fire; you don't want to put oil on acne," Schultz says.
+Many people with acne or severe dandruff suffer from an excess of oil on the scalp.
+Even though oils are great for moisturizing your hair, they can cause buildup on your scalp: "You don't want to feed fuel to the fire; you don't want to put oil on acne," Schultz says.